Malcolm McNab

-Malcolm Boyd McNab (born March 25, 1943) is a trumpeter and player of other brass instruments, and a Los Angeles-based session musician who has performed on nearly 2000 film and television soundtracks.
+Malcolm Boyd McNab (born March 25, 1943) is a trumpeter and player of other brass instruments, and a Los Angeles-based session musician.

 Education

 Raised in the San Gabriel Valley, McNab began studying the trumpet at the age of nine, with his father as his first teacher.
 Later, he studied with Pasadena maestro Walter Laursen, and performed with the Pasadena Symphony at the age of fourteen while still attending Mark Keppel High School in Alhambra.

 In 1958 at the age of 15, McNab began playing with the Young Musicians Foundation Debut Orchestra under conductors Dr. Miklos Rosza, Lawrence Foster, Gerhard Samuel and Henry Lewis.
-He also became the Principal Trumpet and librarian for the Pasadena Symphony under Dr. Richard Lert.

-It was at that time that McNab began his studies with James Stamp, leading him to a most valuable path which he has followed for the past 54 years.
+It was at that time that McNab began his studies with James Stamp.

 After touring with the San Francisco Ballet and service in the U.S. Army, playing with the West Point band, he studied privately in New York City with John Ware and William Vacchiano.

 Professional career

 On returning to Southern California, McNab began working as a session musician as well as playing live solo performances with various regional orchestras.
 Since 1970, he has recorded classical music with such organizations as the Los Angeles Philharmonic Orchestra, the Los Angeles Chamber Orchestra, and the New York City Opera.

-His recording credits in popular music include albums with Dionne Warwick, Peggy Lee, Chicago, and The Carpenters, as well as less well-known artists such as Van Dyke Parks.
+His recording credits in popular music include albums with Dionne Warwick, Peggy Lee, Chicago, and The Carpenters.
 He has also appeared on albums by Frank Zappa, including; Joe's Domage, Studio Tan, Imaginary Diseases and The Grand Wazoo (credited as Malcolm McNabb).

-He has performed on albums by jazz musicians such as Les McCann, and from 1975 until its demise in 1988, McNab played trumpet with the experimental session group, the Abnuceals Emuukha Electric Symphony Orchestra.
+He has performed on albums by jazz musicians such as Les McCann.